nolannaphys/movie-vault/README.md

 ![demo-gif](./client/src/assets/Movie%20Vault%20Demo.gif)

 ## Credits
-Code from a book search and save application from a previous weekly challenge was used as starter code for this application.
+Code from one of our previous applications, a book search and save, was used as a starting point for this app.

 ## License
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)